Workflow Platform for all kinds of business process and approvals

 But it helps to know what exactly low-code app development is and how it works.

-Low-code application platforms use a number of different design choices than traditional development platforms.
+Low-code application platforms (LCAP) use a number of different design choices than traditional development platforms.
 One is the use of a drag-and-drop interface, allowing them to reduce the amount of code that has to manually inputted, in favor of using pre-built modules and ready-to-use APIs to interlink these modules.

 Low-code application development platforms also employ agile application development methodology, a software development model that promotes rapid development and quick feedback over long planning and testing stages.
 Agile methodology enables development teams to work on new features quickly and get the prototype to the end user without needing to focus on building a complete product.
 The advantage of agile methodology is enabling fast development cycles without having to focus on building a complete product each time, like waterfall models.